 Idaho is one of 14 states that participates in the Western Undergraduate Exchange tuition reciprocity program.
 For you, it means that you can kick-start your academic journey knowing it will be affordable!
+With growing online education everywhere, this is a great option.

 This is a big factor as to why 38% of students at the graduate level (according to the Department of Education) are enrolled in distance courses—cut costs combined with a busy lifestyle and high-quality education opportunity equals earning an online degree from Idaho!